MicrosoftDocs/visualstudio-docs/docs/cross-platform/setup-and-install.md

 While the installation is running, you can continue with the Mac setup instructions and go through [Learn about mobile development with Xamarin](../cross-platform/learn-about-mobile-development-with-xamarin.md).

-5. Once installation is complete, launch Visual Studio and sign in with your Microsoft account if prompted (this is the same account you use with Windows).
+5. Once installation is complete, launch Visual Studio and sign in with your Microsoft account if prompted.
+This account is the same account you use with Windows.

-6. For testing Android apps, use the [Android SDK Emulator](/xamarin/android/get-started/installation/android-emulator/) if you don't have physical devices.
+6. For testing Android apps, use the [Android SDK Emulator](/xamarin/android/get-started/installation/android-emulator/index.md) if you don't have physical devices.

 <a name="mac" />

 ##  Mac setup (Apple ID, Xcode, and Xamarin)

 1. Create a free Apple ID at [https://appleid.apple.com](https://appleid.apple.com/) if you don't have one already.
-This is necessary for installing and signing into Xcode.
+This Apple ID is necessary for installing and signing into Xcode.

 2. Download and install Xcode from [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/), and add your Apple ID as described on [Adding Your Account to XCode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/AddingYourAccounttoXcode/AddingYourAccounttoXcode.html#//apple_ref/doc/uid/TP40013839-CH40-SW1) (apple.com).

-3. Download and install Visual Studio for Mac by following the instructions on [Installing and Configuring Xamarin.iOS](~/mac/installation).
+3. Download and install Visual Studio for Mac by following the instructions on [Setup and Install Visual Studio for Mac](~/mac/installation.md).

-4. Once you've completed installing Xamarin on both the Windows and Mac computers, follow the instructions on [Connecting to the Mac](/xamarin/ios/get-started/installation/windows/connecting-to-mac/) so that you can work with iOS and the Mac from Visual Studio on the Windows computer.
+4. Once you've completed installing Xamarin on both the Windows and Mac computers, follow the instructions on [Connecting to the Mac](/xamarin/ios/get-started/installation/windows/connecting-to-mac/index.md) so that you can work with iOS and the Mac from Visual Studio on the Windows computer.

-Note that both computers must be on the same local network.
+Both computers must be on the same local network.